Optimal Carbon Prices in an Unequal World: The Role of Regional Welfare Weights: Introduction

 I leverage the theoretical insights to uncover the key drivers of the numerical results.
 The utilitarian differentiated carbon price solution results in reduced global emissions because the additional abatement in developed countries outweighs the reduced abatement in the poorest regions.
 Higher uniform carbon prices in the utilitarian solution, compared to the Negishi solution, are primarily driven by the poorest region, Africa, which is most impacted by climate change for two main reasons: it has the highest marginal damages and the fastest population growth.
 Using the theoretical link to regions’ preferred uniform carbon prices to strengthen the intuition, I find that Africa also favors the highest uniform carbon price---more than twice the preferred price of the US and the Negishi-weighted carbon price.
 Thus, the main intuition for lower carbon prices in the Negishi solution is as follows: by assigning lower weight to the welfare of poorer regions, Negishi weights effectively also downweight the region most impacted by climate change, leading to less stringent climate policy.

 This paper makes several contributions to the literature on optimal carbon prices with heterogeneous regions.
 First, it provides a set of novel theoretical results on how optimal carbon prices depend on regional welfare weights.
 To my knowledge, it is the first paper to derive the conditions under which accounting for global inequality increases the optimal global climate policy stringency in the absence of transfers.
 In doing so, I identify factors that have previously been underappreciated in this context: regional heterogeneities in the convexity of the abatement cost function, population growth, and economic growth.
 These results build on influential papers by \textcite{chichilnisky_who_1994} and \textcite{eyckmans_efficiency_1993}, which show that globally uniform carbon prices are optimal if and only if distributional issues are ignored (through the choice of welfare weights) or unrestricted lump-sum transfers can be made between countries.
-I also offer a new perspective to the literature on regions' preferred uniform carbon prices \parencite{weitzman_can_2014, kotchen_which_2018}.
-Instead of focusing on voting mechanisms, I explore an aggregation of preferences rooted in welfare-economic theory.
-A related strand of literature explored aspects of efficiency and equity in emission permit markets \parencite{chichilnisky_environmental_2000, shiell_equity_2003, sandmo_global_2007, borissov_optimal_2022}.
+I also offer a new perspective to the literature on regions' preferred uniform carbon prices \parencite{weitzman_can_2014, kotchen_which_2018}, casting the choice of welfare weights as a problem of aggregating heterogeneous climate policy preferences.
+Instead of focusing on voting mechanisms, I concentrate on an aggregation of preferences rooted in welfare-economic theory.
+However, I show that under certain assumptions, there is an intuitive connection between the two: the Negishi solution behaves like ``one dollar, one vote'', whereas the utilitarian solution behaves (approximately) like ``one person, one vote''.
+Another related strand of literature explored aspects of efficiency and equity in emission permit markets \parencite{chichilnisky_environmental_2000, shiell_equity_2003, sandmo_global_2007, borissov_optimal_2022}.
 In contrast, this paper focuses on a setting without international permit markets.
 Other related papers examined the importance of accounting for inequalities at a fine-grained level \parencite{dennig_inequality_2015, schumacher_aggregation_2018}, and how optimal carbon taxes, under different welfare weights, depend on distortionary fiscal policy \parencite{barrage_optimal_2020, dautume_should_2016, douenne_optimal_2023} and inequality within and between countries \parencite{kornek_social_2021}.
 However, unlike the present paper, these studies do not theoretically explore how utilitarian and Negishi weights shape the optimal stringency of climate policy.